Product Design Using Generative Adversarial Network: Incorporating Consumer Preference and External Data: Generative Model Performance Tests

 The calculation procedure of the distance-based metric is as follows.
-First, we identify the three most-preferred internal templates $\mathcal{J}=\{j_{1},j_{2},j_{3}\}$ and the three least-preferred templates $\mathcal{K}=\{k_{1},k_{2},k_{3}\}$ from the observed consumer choices.
-Second, we calculate a 1000-dimensional vector embedding for the six identified internal templates and the new templates generated by different generative models.
-Third, we calculate the distance between each generated template $i$ and the most- and least-preferred internal templates.
+Denote the most popular internal and external templates $j\in\mathcal{J}$ and the least popular internal and external templates $k\in\mathcal{K}$.
+First, we use the Caffe BVLC reference model to obtain feature embeddings of the new templates generated by different generative models and the most and least popular existing templates.
+Second, we calculate the distance between each generated template $i$ and each of the most and least popular existing templates.
 We further normalize the distances to be within the range of {[}0, 1{]}.
-Let $d_{ij}$ and $d_{ik}$ denote the normalized distances between template $i$ and the most-preferred template $j$ and the least-preferred template $k$, respectively.
+Let $d_{ij}$ and $d_{ik}$ denote the normalized distances between template $i$ and the most popular template $j$ and the least popular template $k$, respectively.
 Finally, we calculate the distance-based metric for each generated template and average the results over all templates generated from the same generative model to obtain a measure for each generative model.
 To summarize, the distance-based metric for each generative model is defined as

-where $N$ denotes the total number of templates generated by each generative model.
-This distance-based metric decreases when the generated templates are more (less) similar to the most-preferred (least-preferred) internal templates.
+where $N$ denotes the total number of templates generated by each generative model, $\mathcal{J}$ denotes the set of the most popular internal and external templates, and $\mathcal{K}$ denotes the set of the least popular internal and external templates.
+This distance-based metric decreases when the generated templates are more (less) similar to the most (least) popular existing templates.
 The smaller the distance-based metric is, the better.
-The metric provides an independent assessment of model performance because it does not rely on the prediction model within our framework.
-Instead, it leverages the intrinsic similarity among the image features to suggest popularity.

-Table \ref{table:pred_distance} presents the distance-based metric results produced by different generative models.
-We find that the distance metric is smaller for the CcGAN with internal preferences and smallest for the CcGAN with both internal and external preferences.
-The results suggest the value of incorporating internal and external preferences into the process of generating new templates.
-Figure \ref{fig:his_distance} provides histograms for the distance-based metrics yielded by different generative models.
-This result further confirms that the CcGAN with both internal and external preferences performs best.
+We calculate the distance-based metric for four sets of images: 1) the internal original templates; 2) 100 new templates generated by DCGAN; 3) 100 new templates generated by CcGAN with internal preference from the most-preferred class; 4) 100 new templates generated by CcGAN with internal and external preferences from the most-preferred class.
+Table \ref{table:pred_distance_new} presents the mean and median distance-based metrics for each set of images.